This post may contain affiliate links. Please read our disclosure policy.

 Dried basil, dried oregano, and garlic powder

-Parmesan cheese – Use good quality parmigiano reggiano if possible for the best flavor.
+Parmesan cheese – Use good quality freshly grated Parmigiano Reggiano if possible for the best flavor.
 It adds a wonderful salty, nutty, crisp, cheesy flavor and texture to the breadcrumbs.
+You can use pre-grated, however it won’t have as good of flavor and won’t melt the same.

 Marinara sauce – Make your own or save time and buy your favorite jarred marinara.
 I like to use Rao’s.
 If you decide to make your own, try out my recipe for Easy Marinara Sauce.